9 February 2009

 There are strong parallels with the two UK banks — HBOS and RBS — and their relationships with the FSA and with their institutional investors.

-It strikes me as very strange that the dogs who one would be expect to be barking the loudest right now — institutional shareholders, who have lost billions, and the Listing Authority (part of the Financial Services Authority), which is supposed to keep tabs on the veracity of the information in the prospectuses of listed companies — are so eerily silent.
+It strikes me as strange that the dogs who one would be expect to be barking the loudest right now — institutional shareholders, who have lost billions, and the Listing Authority (part of the Financial Services Authority), which is supposed to keep tabs on the veracity of the information in the prospectuses of listed companies — are so eerily silent.

 Instead, we are having to listen the baying of a media pack incensed about bankers’ bonuses.